 From Pržno to Sveti Stefan you can see Queen’s Beach and Miločer Beach which is overlooked by Villa Miločer, once the summer residence of Queen Marija Karađorđević, the Serbian monarch who ruled the first Yugoslavia.
 Luckily visitors and resort guests alike can enjoy the two pebble beaches on either side of the isthmus to Sveti Stefan; the beach on the southern side of the isthmus is public, the other side is part of the Aman resort.

 Bar is divided into the Old Bar and the New Bar and is a major seaport town.
-The coastal town has a large modern marina with beaches fringed by palm trees, while Old Bar is 4 kilometres from the coast with ruins to explore.
-Bar has lots of interesting monuments, an Ottoman aqueduct, King Nikola’s Palace that functions as a museum and proximity to National Park Skadar Lake.
-The Lake Skadar region is also home to numerous wineries of the Crmnica, where you can sample the Montenegrin vranac wines.
+The coastal town has a large modern marina with beaches fringed by palm trees.
+While Old Bar is 4 kilometres from the coast with ruins to explore.
+Bar has lots of interesting monuments.
+An Ottoman aqueduct, King Nikola’s Palace that functions as a museum.
+You are also close to National Park Skadar Lake there.
+The Lake Skadar region is also home to numerous wineries of the Crmnica.
+Where you can sample the Montenegrin vranac wines.

 Originally a pirate town, Ulcinj has a unique appeal with a mix of cultures and architecture.
 Now a thriving coastal resort, the beaches are diverse and offer pleasant escapes on the coastline.
 Visit the Ulcinj Museum in the Old Town or spend a day making use of your private yacht’s water toys at Valdanos Beach, Long Beach or the island of Ada Bojana.